-Gio includes an efficient vector renderer based on the Pathfinder project (https://github.com/servo/pathfinder).
+Gio includes an efficient vector renderer based on the Pathfinder project (https://github.com/servo/pathfinder), implemented on OpenGL ES and Direct3D 11.
 Text and other shapes are rendered using only their outlines without baking them into texture images, to support efficient animations, transformed drawing and pixel resolution independence.

 This is a screenshot of the Kitchen example.
-If your browser supports WebAssembly and WebGL, run the example by pressing run.
+If your browser supports WebAssembly and WebGL, run the example by pressing the run button.

 Gio is designed to work with very few dependencies.
 It depends only on the platform libraries for window management, input and GPU drawing.